Value network: Tangible value

-All exchanges of goods, services or revenue, including all transactions involving contracts, invoices, return receipt of orders, request for proposals, confirmations and payment are considered to be tangible value.
+All exchanges of goods, services or revenue, including all transactions involving contracts, invoices, return receipts of orders, requests for proposals, confirmations and payments are considered to be tangible value.
 Products or services that generate revenue or are expected as part of a service are also included in the tangible value flow of goods, services, and revenue (2).
-In government agencies these would be mandated activities.
-In civil society organizations these would be formal commitments to provide resources or services.
+In government agencies, these would be mandated activities.
+In civil society organizations, these would be formal commitments to provide resources or services.

 Intangible value

-Two primary subcategories are included in intangible value: knowledge and benefits.
+Two primary sub-categories are included in intangible value: knowledge and benefits.
 Intangible knowledge exchanges include strategic information, planning knowledge, process knowledge, technical know-how, collaborative design and policy development; which support the product and service tangible value network.
 Intangible benefits are also considered favors that can be offered from one person to another.
 Examples include offering political or emotional support to someone.
 Another example of intangible value is when a research organization asks someone to volunteer their time and expertise to a project in exchange for the intangible benefit of prestige by affiliation (3).

 All biological organisms, including humans, function in a self-organizing mode internally and externally.
 That is, the elements in our bodies—down to individual cells and DNA molecules—work together in order to sustain us.
 However, there is no central "boss" to control this dynamic activity.
 Our relationships with other individuals also progress through the same circular free flowing process as we search for outcomes that are best for our well-being.
 Under the right conditions these social exchanges can be extraordinarily altruistic.
 Conversely, they can also be quite self-centered and even violent.
 It all depends on the context of the immediate environment and the people involved.